This post contains affiliate links. I may receive a commission if you click a link and purchase a product I recommend.

 - Add potatoes to the skillet with an additional splash of olive oil.
 Gently toss to mix everything together.
 Generously season with garlic powder, paprika, salt, and pepper.
 Let cook for 3-4 minutes, tossing occasionally.
 If potatoes feel too firm, leave the skillet covered to retain the steam.

-- Create 4 small wells in the hash using the mash of a spoon.
-Crack the eggs into the well and immediately place the skillet in the oven (uncovered).
+- Create 4 small wells in the hash using the back of a spoon.
+Crack the eggs into the wells and immediately place the skillet in the oven (uncovered).
 Bake for 7-10 minutes or until egg whites are no longer translucent.
-Garnish with fresh parsley and serve with sliced avocado and hot sauce
+Garnish with fresh parsley and serve with sliced avocado and hot sauce.

 This cooking method yields sweet potatoes that are soft yet firm enough to retain their shape.
 Overcooked sweet potatoes still taste good, they just tend to break down in the pan and clump together.